Support Persons Law in Ontario

 Reduced or Waived Fees for Support Persons

 Moreover, many Ontario venues have policies allowing support persons to attend events for a reduced or waived fee.
 These policies are not support persons law, but they remove barriers for customers who cannot attend events without support persons.
 Otherwise, such customers would need to pay double what others pay.
 All venues must let customers know whether or not they reduce prices for support persons and what the reduction is.
+Furthermore, if a service provider requires support persons to accompany customers with disabilities, the service provider must waive any fees for those support persons.

 Service providers who follow support persons law are showing their commitment to serving all customers.